cristina-romero/deepros_ws/src/deepros/README.md

 Example of client for the service `/deepros/srv/detect`.
 It can be used to obtain object detections for a single image, which will be printed to the standard output.

-For example, while the detector\_<framework> node is running, you obtain the detections for an image with:
+For example, while the detector\_&lt;framework&gt; node is running, you obtain the detections for an image with:

     rosrun deepros detection_client <image>